The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: INTRODUCTION

-Conversely, a target may generate more than one measurement if multiple resolution cells of the sensor are occupied by a single target, which is referred to as the extended target\cite{Extracking-overview2017}.
+In order to develop Bayesian filters, we need to model the distribution of the measurements given the targets as well as clutter.
+There are two main types of modeling for target-generated measurements: the point target model and the extended target model.
+In general, a point target model, in which each target can at most generate one measurement, is applied for targets that are smaller than the sensor resolution, given its size and distance from the sensor\cite{Angel2018PMBM,Granstrom2018TPMBM}.
+Conversely, in an extended target model, a target may generate more than one measurement, which can happen if the target occupies multiple resolution cells of the sensor \cite{Extracking-overview2017,Meyer2021Graph,extracking1,Simon2023ex,extracking2,GLMB-extracking1,GLMB-extracking3}.
 The Poisson point process (PPP) is widely used in the measurement model for an extended target\cite{Extracking-Poissonmeas2005}, i.e., a Poisson distributed random number of measurements are generated, distributed around an extended target at each time step.
 There are extended target filters for sets of targets \cite{Grans2012exPHD1,Grans2012exPHD2,Grans2012exCPHD,ExPMBM2020,GransXradar2015,Extracking-overview2017} and also sets of trajectories \cite{ExTPMB,ExTPHD}.
 Except for extracting dynamic target state information, the mean number of generated measurements from an extended target or the size of the target are also modeled in these filters.
 Besides, there are also approaches for Bayesian smoothing of target extent based on random matrix model\cite{Exsmooth,ExTPHD}.

-There are many applications in which it is important to develop models and algorithms for simultaneous point and extended targets \cite{Mahler2014RFSbook, ExpPMBM2021}.
+There are many applications in which it is important to develop models and MTT algorithms for scenarios in which there are simultaneous point and extended targets\cite{Mahler2014RFSbook, ExpPMBM2021}.
 For example, in a self-driving vehicle application, pedestrians may be modeled as point targets while some vehicles are taken as extended targets.
-Besides, the distinction between point and extended targets may also depend on the distance.
+Besides, the distinction between point and extended targets may also depend on the distance to the sensor.